 If your flight is delayed by over three hours you will have rights under EU261/2004 see Flightdelaypays claim calculator

 for more details https://flightdelaypay.com/flight-delay-compensation-calculator/

-If your flight is part of a package deal covered bt ATOL you should be covered and have the right to a refund or re-booking.
+If your flight is part of a package deal covered by ATOL you should be covered and have the right to a refund or re-booking.

 If you paid by Direct debit there is a chargeback scheme that can help so check with your bank